-- 20 The TOE submitted to evaluation comprises a specific application in User ROM: This applicative Embedded Software is a cryptographic library called Neslib, an asymmetric key cryptographic support module whose base algorithm is the Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA).
-In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test softwares. - 21 Figure 1 provides a overview of the SA23YL80C.
+- 27 The SB23YRxx comprises a specific application in User ROM; this applicative Embedded Software is a cryptographic library called Neslib SB.
+Neslib SB is a cutting edge cryptographic library in terms of security and performance.
+Neslib SB provides the most useful operations in public key algorithms and protocols: - an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES [7]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224 and SHA-256 [4]). - 28 In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test softwares. - 29 Figure 1 provides an overview of the SA23YR48A / SB23YR48A / SA23YR80A / SB23YR80A.